lancehsimmons/Fnord/README.md

   - root: title, nav, and post feed
   - why: inspiration and related links
   - how: how posting and void posting works
-  - post and void post: rendering to root from api using one component
+  - post: write to api and render posts to root
   - tools: text scrambler and text folder place holders for added functionality later
   - abyss: placeholder abyss page rendering example of a limited conglomeration of all posts

 ## POST-MVP

+- void posting: rendering to root from void cloud
 - Functioning tools: scrambler, folder, random wikipedia api mesher
 - active abyss page rendering character limited conglomerated mega-post from api
-- active library feature to save favorite posts
+- active library feature to save favorite void posts

 ## Timeframes